-As a final speculation, one can think that perhaps in the right theory one is allowed to make deformations wilder than homeomorphisms, so that there is some kind of quantum equivalence of otherwise distinct classical geometrical structures.
-This happens for example in String Theory in connection with duality relations \cite{duality} and mirror symmetries \cite{mirror}.
-For example a string moving on a circle of radius $R$ is equivalent to a string on a circle of radius $1/R$ (see sec.
-3.6).
-One also finds that topologically very different Calabi-Yau manifolds (Ricci-flat compact K\"{a}hler manifolds) lead to the same physical theory (mirror symmetry).
+As a final speculation, one can entertain the idea that in the right theory maybe one is allowed to make deformations wilder than homeomorphisms, so that there is some kind of quantum equivalence of otherwise distinct classical geometrical structures.
+This happens, for example, in string theory in the context of $R$-duality~\cite{duality} and mirror symmetry~\cite{mirror}.
+For example a string moving on a circle of radius $R$ is equivalent to a string on a circle of radius~$1/R$ (see sec.~\ref{sec:R-duality}).
+One also finds that topologically very different Calabi-Yau manifolds (Ricci-flat, compact K\"{a}hler manifolds) lead to the same physical theory (mirror symmetry).
 This is properly known to hold only for string theory.
-This short section has hopefully convinced the reader that a na\"{\i}ve analysis of the problem of canonical quantization of gravity is going to meet with rather severe mathematical difficulties if we insists on having smooth manifolds and geometries.
-Very important progress towards a proper understanding of canonical Quantum Gravity has been achieved with the work initiated by Ashtekar and coworkers \cite{Ashtekar}.
+This short section has hopefully convinced the reader that canonical quantum gravity meets with rather severe mathematical difficulties if we insist on having smooth manifolds and geometries.
+Very important progress towards a proper understanding of canonical quantum gravity has been achieved however with the work initiated by Ashtekar and coworkers \cite{Ashtekar_lectures,Ashtekar}.